jtr13/EDAVold/import_data.md

 `nyctables` is a list with three elements, one for each table on the page.

 Next we can check each list item until we find what we want, consulting the original web page to get a sense of where our table is located.
-(There are other methods for identifying what you need from a web page in more complex situations.)
+(There are other methods for identifying what you need from a web page in more complex situations.
+See Additional Resources below.)

 It turns out that the table we want is the first list element: